spacestation13/DMByExample/src/preprocessor.md

 #elif defined(STARTUP_SETTING_C)
 	#define FULL_BOOT
 #endif
-// the defines FULL_BOOT and etc would then be used by later parts of code.
+// the defines FULL_BOOT and etc would then be used by later parts of code, with further conditionals.
 ```

 ## #include